5 Techniques to Handle Imbalanced Data For a Classification Problem

 3. SMOTE

-Synthetic Minority Oversampling Technique or SMOTE is another technique to oversample the minority class.
-Simply adding duplicate records of minority class often don’t add any new information to the model.
+The third technique to handle imbalanced data is the Synthetic Minority Oversampling Technique or SMOTE, which is another technique to oversample the minority class.
+Simply adding duplicate records of minority class often don’t adon’ty new information to the model.
 In SMOTE new instances are synthesized from the existing data.
 If we explain it in simple words, SMOTE looks into minority class instances and use k nearest neighbor to select a random nearest neighbor, and a synthetic instance is created randomly in feature space.

 I am going to show the code sample of the same below: